 Here, in this next passage, I want to draw this in closer and closer to us.
 Here, we take up from where we left off with Christ's sacrifice for sin and our acceptance of it.

 Romans 5:1-5 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God [our wonderful future ahead of us].
-And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance [as mentioned in today’s sermonette]; and perseverance, character; and character, hope [the process of salvation, bringing us into the Kingdom of God, and into the image of Christ].
-Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit which was given to us.
+And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope [the process of salvation, bringing us into the Kingdom of God, and into the image of Christ].
+Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.

 So, rather than touching us from the outside, let us say, as these great acts from the past have done, God in His love is working with us from the inside now.
 In fact, this is where the love of God does its greatest work, because it changes us to become like Him from the inside out.